Measurement of the top quark pair production cross section in pp collisions at sqrt(s) = 7 TeV in dilepton final states containing a tau: Event selection

 Hadronic $\Pgt$ decays are reconstructed with the Hadron Plus Strips (HPS) algorithm~\cite{c:tau-11-001}.
 The identification process starts with the clustering of all PF particles into jets with the anti-{$k_\mathrm{T}$} algorithm with a distance parameter $R = 0.5$.
 For each jet, a charged hadron is combined with other nearby charged hadrons or photons to identify the decay modes.
 The identification of $\Pgpz$ mesons is enhanced by clustering electrons and photons in ``strips" along the bending plane to take into account possible broadening of calorimeter signatures by early showering photons.
 Then, strips and charged hadrons are combined to reconstruct the following combinations: single hadron, hadron plus a strip, hadron plus two strips and three hadrons.
 To reduce the contamination from quark and gluon jets, the $\tauh$ candidate isolation is calculated in a cone of $\Delta R = 0.5$ around the reconstructed $\Pgt$-momentum direction.
 It is required that there be no charged hadrons with $\PT > 1.0$\GeVc and no photons with $\ET > 1.5$\GeV in the isolation cone, other than the $\Pgt$ decay particles.
 Additional requirements are applied to discriminate genuine $\Pgt$ leptons from prompt electrons and muons.
-The $\Pgt$ charge is taken as the sum of the charge of the charged hadrons (prongs) in the signal cone.
+The $\Pgt$ charge is taken as the sum of the charges of the charged hadrons (prongs) in the signal cone; its uncertainty is less than 1\% and it is estimated from same sign $Z\rightarrow \tau\tau\rightarrow\mu\tauh$ events~\cite{c:sus-11-010}.
 The $\Pgt$ reconstruction efficiency of this algorithm is estimated to be approximately 37\% (i.e. ``medium" working point in Ref.~\cite{c:tau-11-001}) for $\pt^{\tauh}>20\GeVc$, and it is measured in a sample enriched in $Z\rightarrow\Pgt\Pgt\rightarrow\Pgm\tauh$ events with a ``tag-and-probe" technique~\cite{ewk-10-005}.
 The ``medium" working point corresponds to a probability of approximately 0.5\% for generic hadronic jets to be misidentified as $\tauh$.

 For the $\Pe\Pgt_{h}$ final state, events are triggered by the combined electron plus two jets plus $\htmiss$ trigger ($\Pe+\text{dijet}+\htmiss$), where $\htmiss$ is the absolute value of the vectorial sum of all jet momenta in the plane transverse to the beams.
 The thresholds for the electron and for $\htmiss$ are respectively $\pt>$17--27\GeVc and $\htmiss>$15--20\GeV depending on the data-taking period, and the \pt thresholds for the two jets are 30\GeVc and 25\GeVc.
 The trigger efficiency is estimated from a suite of triggers with lower thresholds assuming the factorization $\epsilon_\text{trig} = \epsilon_\text{e} \times \epsilon_\text{jets} \times \epsilon_\mathrm{MHT}$, where $\epsilon_\Pe$ is the electron efficiency, $\epsilon_\text{jets}$ is the efficiency for selecting two jets, and $\epsilon_\mathrm{MHT}$ is the efficiency for $\htmiss$.
 The data-to-simulation scale factor for the electron trigger efficiency is $0.99\pm 0.01$.
 The efficiencies $\epsilon_\mathrm{MHT} = 1.00^{+0.00}_{-0.01}$ and $\epsilon_\text{jets}$, which is parameterized as a function of jet \pt, are estimated from data.
 In the $\Pgm\tauh$ final state, data are collected with a trigger requiring at least one isolated muon with threshold of $\pt>17 (24)$\GeVc, for the earlier (later) part of the data sample; the data-to-simulation scale factor for the trigger efficiency is $0.99\pm 0.01$.